World stocks head for record high on recovery, vaccine hopes

 “Solid and steady gains are arguably just what investors need after a very volatile period.”

-U.S. stock futures in turn pointed to a positive start for Wall Street later in the day.
+The announcement by Moderna followed similarly positive news a week ago from rival Pfizer PFE.N.

-“With the futures pencilling in a 300-point rise, the Dow is set to start the week at 29,770, finally making good on the all-time high intraday levels struck this time last week,” said Connor Campbell, financial analyst at Spreadex.
+The prospect of an end to economy-sapping COVID lockdowns also helped oil prices strengthen, with Brent and West Texas Intermediate crude prices up around 3%, while gold turned negative to trade down 0.7%.

-The prospect of economic recovery also helped oil prices strengthen, with both Brent crude futures and West Texas Intermediate up around 0.8%, just off their intraday highs.
+European government bond yields rose on the Moderna news, with Germany’s benchmark 10-year yields up 2 basis points on the day, while the gap between Italy and Germany’s yields fell to the lowest since the second quarter of 2018.

-Amid all the optimism, European government bond yields also fell back with Italian benchmark 10-year yields down 3 basis points.
+After languishing for much of the day, the dollar perked up to trade marginally stronger against a basket of currencies, albeit kept in check by fresh data over the weekend showing a rise in the number of COVID-19 cases.

-Not every asset was swept up by the rising tide, however, with the dollar flat against a basket of currencies, weighed down by fresh data over the weekend showing an increase in the number of COVID-19 cases.
+Looking ahead, a slew of U.S. Federal Reserve speakers are set to comment this week, beginning with Vice Chair Richard Clarida at 1900 GMT.

 While rising cases of the coronavirus were a risk, Morgan Stanley strategists urged investors to “keep the faith” in their 2021 outlook note.